gablab/murfi2/docker/README.md

 in this directory.

+If you run into an error about GPG keys, please make sure that you have enough space for docker to build.
+On some platforms docker (e.g. OSX) uses a reserved space and this gets filled up as you use docker.
+A complete clearing of this can be done with `docker system prune -a`.
+However, this will wipe out everything in docker.

 The former command is recommended.
 That command builds almost all of murfi's dependencies from source, including dependencies that are not present in the `apt` sources of newer Debian/Ubuntu releases.
 Building this Docker image will take longer than building with the latter command, but the container should be more reliable.
 If you receive a `GLXBadContext` error, you should try building with a base image that is similar to your host.
 The default base image is `ubuntu:18.04`.

 The latter command builds murfi on a `debian:jessie` image.
 Murfi's GUI in this image may not work with your system, because the version of OpenGL in the container must be similar to the version of OpenGL on your host.
 Debian Jessie has a relatively old version of OpenGL.
 This image installs all dependencies from the `apt` repositories, and some dependencies are not available in newer releases.